Aha43/Hit/README.md

 }
 ```
 What to notice in the above example code is:
-* The implementation is used to realize three tests all following another test (use of the `UseAs` attribute's `followingTest` argument):
+* The test logic implementation is used to realize three tests all following another test (use of the `UseAs` attribute's `followingTest` argument):
     * First (reading attributes from top to bottom) to follow the test that creates an item.
 It expects to read the created item.
 Test is named appropriately *ReadItemAfterCreate*
     * Second to follow a test that updates an item.
 It expects to read the updated item.
 Test is named appropriately *ReadItemAfterUpdate*.
     * Third to follow a test that deletes an item.
 It expects to not find the item.
 Test is named appropriately *ReadItemAfterDelete*.
 This shows how the `UseAs` attribute argument `Option` parameter can be used to alter the test logic from the default.